Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 ## Outcome goals

-* Community-driven (prescriptive) vs research-driven (descriptive) analysis; “how do I represent this in system X?” vs “what do I think this is and how should I model it?”
+* Modeling and communities
 * Modular development: the digital edition as a computational pipeline
-* XML looks like a string (and it’s defined that way in the spec), but it’s really a tree.
-This requires workarounds not only in the markup, but also in the query.
+* XML looks like a string but it’s really a tree.
+What does this mean for markup and for querying?
 * How XML copes with limitations of the tree as a document model
 * What’s so bad about work-arounds and relying on application-level semantics?